DianaZamorano/Horiseon_portfolio/README.md

 ## Description

-In this project we refactored code that was given to us.
-We went through the HTML and replaced all the "div's" with the correct semantic tags.
-We then went through and refactored the CSS file included.
-We consolidated the css and made sure it was using proper structure and naming.
+In this project we were tasked with refactoring the code given to us.
+Going through the HTML, we replaced all the *div's* with the correct semantic tags.
+Afterwards, we checked the CSS file and refactored any corresponding code.

 ## Repository